College Basketball Analyst

 Active in several charity organizations, Fraschilla has participated in the NABC/American Cancer Society’s “Coaches vs. Cancer 3-Point Attack,” NY State Special Olympics, The O’Hara Foundation, St. John’s Bread and Life and White Plains Parks and Recreation.
 He was chairman of the NABC Committee on Academics from 1994-2002.
 Fraschilla served as an Honorary Chairman for the 2000 New Mexico Special Olympics Summer Games, as well as the Honorary Chairman for the UNM Library Development program.

-Fraschilla received a bachelor’s degree in American history from Brooklyn College in 1980.
+Fraschilla is a graduate of Brooklyn College, where he received a bachelor’s degree in American history in 1980.